Explain why machine learning requires large amounts of data to be effective?

 In detail, for those interested!

-The importance of data diversity in machine learning.
+The crucial role of data in training machine learning models.

 Did you know?